Brykee/Brykee/README.md

 - 👋 Hi, I’m @Brykee
 - 👀 I’m interested in Steam Games, Pokemon, and Bucket Lists
-- 🌱 I’m currently learning React and JavaScript
+- 🌱 I’m currently building with React and JavaScript
 - 📫 My Email is: drichardson2@harding.edu